code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

+# BUG 6
-# 6. Useless fallback function in the Slingshot contract
+Useless fallback function in the Slingshot contract
 ## Summary
 Contract Slingshot has declared a fallback function which is not directly used: receive() external payable {}